r0ute/ss-colorlabel/README.md

 # Color Label

-The plugin enhances the **Supermarket Simulator** by adding color labels to display and rack slots.
+The plugin enhances the **Supermarket Simulator** by adding customizable color labels to display and rack slots.
 This plugin helps to visually organize the game environment by applying distinct colors to different display types and product categories.

 ## Features
 - **Color labeling for display slots**: Each display type (e.g., freezer, fridge) has a fixed color label.
 - **Color labeling for rack slots**: Different rack categories also have their own label colors.
 - **Product category colors**: The plugin applies specific colors to product categories (e.g., Edible, Drink, etc.), helping you quickly identify products at a glance.
+- **Customization**: You can easily modify the colors to suit your preferences.

+## Settings
+You can configure the color labeling for various slots and categories in the plugin settings.
+The following colors are predefined:

-## DisplayType
+### DisplayType

 | Display Type | Color (HTML Code)                                            |
 | ------------ | ------------------------------------------------------------ |